Which of the following best describes the primary function of enz... | Channels for Pearson+

 1

-Understand the role of enzymes in biological systems: Enzymes are specialized proteins that act as biological catalysts, meaning they speed up chemical reactions without being consumed in the process.

-Clarify the concept of activation energy: Activation energy is the minimum amount of energy required for a chemical reaction to occur.
-Enzymes lower this energy barrier, making reactions proceed more efficiently.

-Eliminate incorrect options: Enzymes do not provide energy for cellular processes (this is the role of molecules like ATP), store genetic information (this is the role of DNA and RNA), or serve as structural components of cell membranes (this is the role of lipids and proteins).
+Eliminate incorrect options: Enzymes do not store genetic information (this is the role of DNA and RNA), nor do they serve as structural components of cell membranes (this is the role of lipids and proteins).
+Enzymes also do not directly provide energy for cellular processes (this is the role of molecules like ATP).

-Focus on the correct function: Enzymes speed up chemical reactions by lowering the activation energy, allowing biological processes to occur at a faster rate and under conditions compatible with life.
+Focus on the correct function: The primary function of enzymes is to catalyze reactions by lowering the activation energy, which increases the reaction rate.

-Conclude with the importance of enzymes: Enzymes are essential for maintaining life, as they regulate metabolic pathways, aid in digestion, and support cellular functions by facilitating reactions efficiently.

 Watch next